Downtown in Hampton, Virginia — The American South (Mid-Atlantic)

 Erected 1984 by Louis Luedtke.

 Location.
 37° 1.543′ N, 76° 20.82′ W. Marker is in Hampton, Virginia.
 It is in Downtown.
-Marker is on West Queens Way just west of Franklin Street, on the right when traveling west.
+It is on West Queens Way just west of Franklin Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 120 W Queens Way, Hampton VA 23669, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hampton Confederate Monument (a few steps from this marker); a different marker also named St. John’s Church (a few steps from this marker); a different marker also named St. John's Church (within shouting distance of this marker); Virginia Laydon (within shouting distance of this marker); Elizabeth City Parish (within shouting distance of this marker); Hannah Nicholson Tunnell (within shouting distance of this marker); Founders And Patriots Buried In This Cemetery (within shouting distance of this marker); War of 1812 Veterans Interred or Memorialized in this Historic Cemetery (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Hampton Confederate Monument (a few steps from this marker); a different marker also named St. Johns Church (a few steps from this marker); a different marker also named St. John's Church (within shouting distance of this marker); Virginia Laydon (within shouting distance of this marker); Elizabeth City Parish (within shouting distance of this marker); Hannah Nicholson Tunnell (within shouting distance of this marker); Founders And Patriots Buried In This Cemetery (within shouting distance of this marker); War of 1812 Veterans Interred or Memorialized in this Historic Cemetery (within shouting distance of this marker).
 Touch for a list and map of all markers in Hampton.

 Credits.
 This page was last revised on February 1, 2023.
 It was originally submitted on February 8, 2021, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 130 times since then and 10 times this year.
+This page has been viewed 317 times since then and 14 times this year.
 Photos: 1, 2. submitted on February 8, 2021, by Devry Becker Jones of Washington, District of Columbia.